Nick Frost

 Childhood and Youth: London – Israel – London

-When Nicholas was born to John and Trisha Frost in London in spring 1972, he was their long-awaited second child – a boy at last.
+When Nicholas was born to John and Trisha Frost in London in spring 1972, he was their long-awaited second child – finally, a boy.
 His older sister died from an asthma attack when he was ten.
-Five years after losing their daughter, John and Trisha, who ran a design business, went bankrupt.
-They had to downsize and move, forcing Nicholas to drop out of school and start working.
+Five years after losing their daughter, John and Trisha, who ran a design business, filed for bankruptcy.
+They had to downsize and relocate, forcing Nicholas to leave school and find work.

 Nick Frost as a child with his parents